Blog - TECHNICAL TIPS & TRICKS - Solid State Relays - How to properly select Solid State Relays ?

 Each load type (resistive, inductive, or capacitive) will function better with certain types of SSRs.

-Examples : Resistive Loads is best controlled with zero-cross Solid State Relays ; Random Solid State Relays are ideal for Inductive Loads ; for DC Loads, DC Solid State Relays will be required.
+Examples: Resistive loads are best controlled with zero-cross Solid State Relays; random SSRs are ideal for inductive loads; for DC loads, DC Solid State Relays will be required.

 You need to choose which SSR will fit your application in terms of housing, connection type, etc.

-The maximum SSR current rating depends on the ambient temperature where it will be installed (High temperatures can reduce the SSR’s current rating).
-We recommend to mount the SSR on a heatsink to optimize its performance and to reach nominal performance.
+The maximum SSR current rating depends on the ambient temperature where it will be installed.
+High temperatures can reduce the SSR’s current rating.
+We recommend mounting the SSR on a heatsink to optimize its performance and reach nominal capabilities.
+It is essential to know the operating ambient temperature usually inside the electrical cabinet, as this will determine the heatsink selection.

 We are pleased to share with you our latest Infographics :